 6. Cost

 For the cost, humidifiers are typically more expensive than diffusers.
-Humidifiers often require filters and regular maintenance whereas diffusers rarely need special upkeep.
-You must however be sure to change your oils as and when there's a need for a top-up or refill.
+Humidifiers often require filters and regular maintenance, whereas diffusers rarely need special upkeep.
+You must, however, be sure to change your oils as and when there's a need for a top-up or refill.

 Which is Right for Your Home?

 Deciding between a humidifier or diffuser for your home boils down to your individual needs.
-If you have allergies, asthma, or any other breathing issues, a humidifier may be the better choice.
+If you have allergies, asthma, or any other breathing issues, a humidifier may be a better choice.
 Humidifiers help reduce the symptoms associated with these ailments, as well as help ease dry skin and protect wooden furniture from cracking.

 Diffusers, on the other hand, can provide relief from stress and anxiety, and even improve sleep.
 They are also great for diffusing essential oils, which can help cleanse the air and add a pleasant scent to your home.